xenith-studios/ataxia/README.md

 - Reload the engine process without disconnecting players.
 Avoids common "copyover/hotboot" hacks.
   - Adds the ability to rollback players to a previous version of code if needed
-- The proxy can support various different communication protocols such as:
+- The portal can support various different communication protocols such as:
   - telnet (with or without tls)
   - ssh
   - websockets (to enable an HTML client)
-- Allows the network proxy to present a unified front-end to allow connecting to multiple backend game engines through a single connection/port:
+- Allows the network portal to present a unified front-end to allow connecting to multiple backend game engines through a single connection/port:
   - Live game
   - Test game (for feature/bug testing)
   - Building interface
   - Admin interface
-- The network proxy will manage the account and login/permissions system:
+- The network portal will manage the account and login/permissions system:
   - Allows granting permissions (building interface, test access) on a per-account basis
   - Allows tying multiple characters to a single account/login
-- If you really want to, you can run the network proxy on a different server than the game engine
+- If you really want to, you can run the network portal on a different server than the game engine

 ## Install